tbrowder/Font-Utils/README.md

 Routines
 --------

 In Raku font handling we are constantly dealing with various font and typesetting parameter conversions such as length and angle units, and decimal and hexidecimal glyph code points.
 Those required for module internals and testing are incLuded.
-Some of those routines are duplicated in other modules, but having them close is useful.
+Some of those routines are duplicated in other modules, but having them close by is useful.

 ### hex2string